-Yttrium was discovered by Johann Gadolin in 1794 and first isolated by Carl Gustav Mosander in 1840.
-The name yttrium originated from a Swedish village near Vaxholm called Yttbery where it was discovered.
+Yttrium was discovered by Johann Gadolin in 1794 and was first isolated by Carl Gustav Mosander in 1840.
+The name yttrium originated from a Swedish village near Vaxholm called Yttbery, where it was discovered.

 Yttrium has no known biological role, and exposure to yttrium compounds can cause lung disease in humans.

 AEMREE can custom manufacture Yttrium materials to your exact specifications.

 We have earned the trust of businesses around the world as their primary partners in these markets.